zaidohassan/Portfolio-Project/README.md

-Welcome to BookScout.io!
+Welcome to BookScout!
 Revolutionized User Friendly Amazon Bulk Book Scanning App!

 ## Where to Start